A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Introduction

 Crystallization is a fundamental separation process widely applied in various industries, ranging from sugar production \citep{moralesCrystallizationProcessSugar2024} to pharmaceuticals \citep{chenPharmaceuticalCrystallization2011}, where achieving product purity and quality is critical.
 In the pharmaceutical sector, stringent demands on product quality require precise control over particle properties, such as particle size distribution, directly affecting drug effectiveness \citep{shekunovParticleSizeAnalysis2007}.
 Traditionally, batch crystallization processes are favored when a specific particle size distribution is needed.
 Although continuous crystallizers have long been employed for petrochemicals, batch processes have predominated in the pharmaceutical industry \citep{yazdanpanahHandbookContinuousCrystallization2020}.

 In recent years, continuous crystallization has been recognized as beneficial in many areas, including pharmaceutical processes \citep{plumbContinuousProcessingPharmaceutical2005}.
 Compared to batch methods, continuous processes offer advantages, such as reduced batch-to-batch variability and improved reproducibility.
-Additionally, they lower both operational and capital costs \citep{chenPharmaceuticalCrystallization2011}.
+In addition, they reduce both operational and capital costs \citep{chenPharmaceuticalCrystallization2011}.

 Effective process control is essential to fully leverage the advantages of continuous crystallization.
 Model predictive control (MPC) is a widely used advanced control technique capable of handling nonlinear systems, constraints, and multiple control objectives \citep{rawlingsModelPredictiveControl2017}.
-MPC has been successfully applied to both batch and continuous crystallization processes, yet most implementations rely on moment-based methods to model the particle size distribution \citep{baloghlaszloModelPredictiveControl2023, kwonModelingControlCrystal2014a, moldovanyiModelPredictiveControl2005, yangAdvancedControlApproaches2015}.
-While numerically simple, these methods struggle to accurately represent full particle size distributions.
+MPC has been successfully applied to both batch and continuous crystallization processes, yet most implementations rely on moment-based methods to model the particle size distribution \citep{baloghlaszloModelPredictiveControl2023, kwonModelingControlCrystal2014, moldovanyiModelPredictiveControl2005, yangAdvancedControlApproaches2015, caoRealtimeFeasibleMultiobjective2017}.
+Although numerically simple, these methods struggle to accurately represent full particle size distributions.
 Furthermore, many applications found in the literature are limited to lumped parameter models that neglect spatial variations.
 However, many continuous crystallization systems, such as slug-flow crystallizers \cite{jiangContinuousFlowTubularCrystallization2014} and continuous oscillatory baffled crystallizers \cite{penaProcessIntensificationContinuous2017}, require detailed spatial modeling.
-The combination of spatially distributed crystallizer models with population balance equations often leads to complex partial differential equations (PDEs), which pose significant computational challenges for optimization-based methods like MPC.
+The combination of spatially distributed crystallizer models with population balance equations (PBE) often leads to complex partial differential equations (PDEs), which pose significant computational challenges for optimization-based methods like MPC.